WesWedding/sta-enhanced/README.md

 with fresher tab-based navigation to improve readability, organization, and a few new bells and whistles.

+## Requirements
+- Foundry v12 or later
+- Foundry v12 Client or Latest Chrome, Firefox, or Safari

 ## New Features and Updates ##

 ### Tabs! ###